7 Relationship Conversations for the Next COVID Challenges

 At the very least, schedule each day to maintain your sanity.
 Every little bit of alone time counts including quiet for meditation, a walk around the block or an isolated corner to read for 20 minutes.

 Make sure that both you and your partner take care of yourselves in this way.
-Be sure to inquire what your partner needs and how you can support them as well.
+Be sure to inquire about what your partner needs and how you can support them as well.

 7. Moving forward in your relationship and community